Target (Australian TV series)

-Target was an Australian magazine style television show broadcast by the ABC.
+Target is an Australian magazine style television show broadcast by the ABC.
 It was aimed at a youth audience and aired in an early evening time slot.
 It was compered at different times by David Champtaloup, Anne Stone, Bob Watson, Cathy Scott, Brendon Lunney, Kerry Cook, Jane Fennell, Julian Rocket and Mark Holden.
 It ran from 1 July 1974 to May 20, 1976.